 Getting third-party software might be a great idea to enhance the security of your Office 365 data.
 You can try SpinOne, an end-to-end cybersecurity platform protecting your cloud data.
 We offer two products: SpinBackup to recover lost data and SpinSecurity to make your O365 files safe from ransomware.

 “Why do I need external backup?” you may ask.
 The reason is Microsoft’s native recovery tools have some limitations, that can lead to a data loss.
-Moreover, having a backup may be required to comply with data security standards.
 You can find out more in our article about reasons to backup Office 365.

 - Creates a copy of your Outlook, Onedrive, Calendars, and Contacts.